srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans.md

 VLAN handling on SR Linux is nothing like Cisco and is based on the following core concepts:

-1. VLANs are locally significant within the scope of a subinterface.
+1. VLAN IDs (aka dot1q tags) are locally significant within the scope of a subinterface.
-2. VLANs are configured on a subinterface level and define the action to be taken on the incoming/outgoing traffic - `pop`/`push` and `accept`/`drop`.
+2. VLAN IDs are configured on a subinterface level and define the action to be taken on the incoming/outgoing traffic - `pop`/`push` and `accept`/`drop`.
 3. The actual switching is powered by the network instances of type `mac-vrf` and one SR Linux instance can have multiple network instances of this type.

 For visuals, here is a diagram that shows how VLANs are configured on SR Linux: